12 Kentucky Distilleries All Bourbon Lovers Should Visit

 Jim Beam, Clermont

 With one of the most recognizable names in Kentucky bourbon, Jim Beam is a must-experience for many visitors.
-Take a tour of the brand's birthplace in Clermont — the Jim Beam American Stillhouse is set to reopen in spring 2021 with an improved visitor experience.
+Take a tour of the brand's birthplace in Clermont — the Jim Beam American Outpost.
+The recently-renovated distillery's new tour is a six-stage multisensory tour, where visitors also have the opportunity to fill their own barrel and put their name on it.

 Maker's Mark Distillery, Loretto